EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [] Updating german translations
 - [] Fixing all the build scripts
 - [] Making contributions easier, by clearly saying what to do, how to do it and what to watch out for
-- [] Adding time sortings for the tree widget
-- [] Allow selecting between a range of videos in the tree widget for downloading